-The second theme is the enabling of a smart electricity system, flexible enough to cope with future evolutions in demand shifting and response.
+Meeting the demand from electrification affordably without even greater level of investment is behind the second theme; the enabling of a smart electricity system, flexible enough to cope with future evolutions in demand shifting and response.
 For electricity distribution businesses, this means having real-time visibility of capacity and power quality across all voltage levels, so that scheduling and calling on flexibility resources becomes almost automated.